 High-security keys cannot be duplicated anywhere but at a security/locksmith company and only then when a card that was issued with the key is presented to the locksmith.

-Mul-t-lock deadbolts have one great feature not found on other high security locks.
+All of the well known high-security locks (ASSA, Medeco and Mul-t-lock) are owned by one company now.
+They are all made of the best materials, but the Mul-t-lock deadbolts have one great feature not found on any other high security locks.
 A ball bearing in the latch that will lock into the strike on the door frame, joining the two so that they cannot be disconnected.
 This is why we prefer the Mul-t-lock over all other high security brands.

 Unless you just hate the way the locks you have look or are upgrading to an electronic option, it is not necessary to replace them.
 If you’ve just bought a home and are looking to improve your security, a locksmith can rekey the locks to work with a new key and beef them up during the rekey to protect against lock picking and lock bumping.
 This will make them as good as any other lock currently on the market without your needing to replace all of your locks.
 An older lock is likely better made than some of the new ones available on the market (no plastic parts) so this can be a low cost way to get you secured without switching out all of your hardware.
 If you have just bought your home, check out our 7 Easy, Cheap & Effective Home Security Tips.